 However, it turns out that we can solve the problem using another method that is much easier to use.
 Namely, there is a general formula that calculates the area of a quadrilateral whose vertices are (x_1, y_1) , (x_2, y_2) , (x_3, y_3) and (x_4, y_4) .
-This formula is easy to implement, there are no special cases, and we can even generalize the formula to all polygons.
+This formula is easy to implement, there are no special cases, and it turns out that we can even generalize the formula to all polygons.